noi-techpark/realtimebus-v2/INSTALL.md

 3. Import the VDV data.
 Download the latest version of the VDV data from [here](http://open.sasabz.it/files/vdv.zip).
 Upload the data by executing a POST request to the VDV-endpoint like follows:

-        curl --header "Content-Type:application/octet-stream" --data-binary @/path/to/vdv.zip http://HOST/vdv
+        curl --header "Content-Type:application/octet-stream" --data-binary @/path/to/vdv.zip --user USR:PWD http://HOST/vdv

     The import may take a while, please be patient.
 After the import is completed, the server will respond to your request with the validity dates for the uploaded VDV data.
+The credentials used for this command have to match with the ones defined in `local-config.js`.

     To re-import the VDV data you only need to perform step 3.
 The existing tables will be truncated automatically.